William Yang Wang: Education and early career

 Wang completed his B.Eng. in Computer Science from the School of Information Engineering at Shenzhen University in 2009, followed by an M.S. in Computer Science from Columbia University in 2011.
 From 2011 to 2012, he worked as an R. K. Mellon Presidential Fellow at Carnegie Mellon University.
 Later, he obtained his Ph.D. in Computer Science from Carnegie Mellon University in 2016.

 Career

 From 2013 to 2016, Wang worked as a research fellow at Carnegie Mellon University.
 In 2016, he joined University of California as an assistant professor, became associate professor in 2021, and professor in 2023.
 In 2019, he was appointed as Duncan and Suzanne Mellichamp Chair in Artificial Intelligence and Designs.
 He was employed at Amazon Web Services as a visiting academic in 2022.

-Wang is a founder and CEO of Alpha Design AI and holds the position of director of the UCSB Responsible Machine Learning Center, UCSB NLP Group, and UCSB Mind and Machine Intelligence Initiative.
+Wang is a founder and CEO of ChipAgents and holds the position of director of the UCSB Responsible Machine Learning Center, UCSB NLP Group, and UCSB Mind and Machine Intelligence Initiative.